gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## Choosing BOINC projects: In BOINC, is there still a defined whitelist of "projects" or can we use any project now that has Gridcoin as a Team Name?

-Running "list projects" in console will list all the whitelisted projects you could possibly contribute to that would help your Gridcoin Research wallet.
+Running "projects" in console will list all the whitelisted projects you could possibly contribute to that would help your Gridcoin Research wallet.